 1. Natural Beauty

 If I was going to have a working holiday experience in 1 country in my lifetime, I wanted it to be in a completely different country than Australia.
-I had 2 options in front of me UK or Canada and I chose Canada because of how beautiful it looked on the internet and I didn’t want to be a nanny or a bartender in the UK!
+I had 2 options in front of me UK or Canada and I chose Canada because of how beautiful it looked on the internet I didn’t want to be a nanny or a bartender in the UK!
 And Canada’s natural beauty is unbeatable!

 Luckily the hotel I worked with was surrounded by the Canadian Rockies and I am a fan of mountains.
 So that was perfect.
-That said Banff is a national park area and has mountains, ski resorts, lakes, glaciers, waterfalls, and the picture-perfect fall colors.
+That said Banff is a national park area and has mountains, ski resorts, lakes, glaciers, waterfalls, and picture-perfect fall colors.

 2. Weather